SeUniVr/RestLeague/README.md

 > What is **black-box** testing?
 >
 > In this context, black-box testing means the tools interact with an API solely via its public endpoints, documented by an **OpenAPI specification**.
-Tools **generate test cases** by leveraging the specification and the feedback from the API, without looking at the API's internal inomplementation.
+Tools **generate test cases** by leveraging the specification and the feedback from the API, without looking at the API's internal implementation.

 ### 🛠️ Tool Requirements